Mentzelia torreyi: Description

 It is a perennial herb growing in a small clump 10 to 16 centimeters high.
 The leaves are 2 to 4 centimeters long, sometimes divided into a few narrow lobes with rolled edges.

 The inflorescence is a cluster of flowers each with yellow petals up to 1.5 centimeters long and many whiskery stamens each up to a centimeter in length.
 The fruit is an urn-shaped utricle containing many tiny bullet-shaped seeds.

+Taxonomy

+Mentzelia torreyi was scientifically described in 1874 by botanist Asa Gray.
+He placed it in the Mentzelia genus which is classified in the Loasaceae family.
+It has two accepted varieties.